-Be More is a weekly podcast focussed on enabling everyone to thrive in the new world of work.
-Hosted by Peakon’s Chief Evangelist, Patrick Cournoyer.
+Be More is a weekly one-on-one podcast about how everyone can thrive in the new world of work, hosted by Peakon’s Chief Evangelist, Patrick Cournoyer.
 This week: Lars Schmidt, Founder & Principal at Amplify, joins us to share why we need to redefine HR to focus more on business objectives, examples of HR teams working in innovative ways and whether the HR function is becoming more or less relevant.

 Lars is the founder of Amplify and the author of a recently released book entitled Redefining HR: Transforming People Teams To Drive Business Performance.
 He is also the host of the Redefining HR Podcast.

 I think it’s a great time to retire the phrase ‘future of work’Lars Schmidt